KonstantinosStamatakos/fpga-trading-engine/README.md

 Takes incoming order messages and decodes them into the control/data signals the order book actually needs.

 ### Order Book
-This is where the real logic lives — insertion, cancellation, matching, price priority, time priority, partial fills, and tracking the best bid/ask.
+This is responsible for insertion, cancellation, matching, price priority, time priority, partial fills, and tracking the best bid/ask.

 ### Trading Engine
 Wires the parser and order book together into one processing pipeline.